dnezamfar/sedhyd-web/content/_index.md

 The call for short course and field trip proposals has closed.

-For more infroamtion about short courses, contact Jeff Bradley at [jeffbradley@westconsultants.com](mailto:jeffbradley@westconsultants.com).
+For more information about short courses, contact Jeff Bradley at [jeffbradley@westconsultants.com](mailto:jeffbradley@westconsultants.com).

 For more information about field trips, contact Steven Berris at [snberris@usgs.gov](mailto:snberris@usgs.gov).